 Discovering you're a love addict is not an easy thing to acknowledge or accept- no problem we're faced with is always easy to accept at first.
 In most of us, the word addict often invokes shameful feelings based on the cultural stigma in society that addicts are bad or somehow flawed people-- this is not the fact; don't believe it.
 Millions of people have faced the disease of addiction.

 Acknowledge the fact that addiction is NOT who you are-- it is a serious problem you have... a problem you CAN overcome if you choose.

 Denial is a powerful force in addiction.
 If you're first discovering you are a love addict- it's important to start the process to break your denial of love addiction (note: often, love addicts don't even recognize their denial).

-Where to start?
-Start with learning all you can about this addiction and begin the takes steps to break free.
+Start with learning all you can about this addiction and begin the crucial steps to break free.
 GATEWAY to Recovery will help guide you with how to jumpstart you on a solid path of recovering from love addiction.